Saturday, August 4, 2012

 He stands looking on, his legs wide apart.

 During the last three months of his life, Korczak was working on a manuscript that has become known as the Ghetto Diary.
-Diary survived thanks to my father Misza Wasserman Wróblewski.
+The diary survived thanks to my father Misza Wasserman Wróblewski.
 He was working outside the ghetto on August 5h, when he returned in the evening he found entire orphanage empty.
 There was still unfinished tea and coffee on the tables.
 My father went up to Korczak’s room.
 Korczak’s spectacles were still on his desk.
 My father gathered Korczak’s papers a.o. this Diary and threw them into a suitcase together with his spectacles.

 All the efforts to get Esterka released have come to nothing.
-I was not quite sure whether in the event of success I should be doing her a favor or harm her.
+I was not quite sure whether in the event of success, I should be doing her a favor or harm her.

 “Where did she get caught?” somebody asks.
 Perhaps it is not she but we who have gotten caught (having stayed).